Chinland

-Chinland, officially the State of Chinland, is a self-governing polity in Southeast Asia.
-Its claimed territory encompasses Myanmar's Chin State.
-It controls approximately one third of the Chin State in western Myanmar, along the borders with Bangladesh and India.
+Chinland, officially the State of Chinland, is an autonomous state and self-governing polity in Myanmar, Southeast Asia.
+Its claimed territory encompasses approximately one third of the Chin State in Northwestern Myanmar, along the borders with Bangladesh and India.

 History

 The state was established following the adoption of the Chinland Constitution on 6 December 2023 by the Chin National Front (CNF) and local administration organisations, establishing the Chinland Council as its governing body and changing the former name of Chin State to Chinland.
 This constitution was objected to by resistance groups from 5 townships (Falam, Tedim, Kanpetlet, Mindat and Matupi) out of the 9 townships in Chin State.
-The constitution aimed at creating a nation state for the Chin people following the principles of self-determination with a "coming together federal vision", i.e., a bottom-up approach for the establishment of future federal union in Myanmar.
+The constitution aimed at creating a nation state for the Chin people following the principles of self-determination with a "coming together federal vision", i.e., a bottom-up approach for the establishment of a future federal union in Myanmar.

 The Chinland Council, composed of 27 CNF members, 14 MPs and 68 members of local administrations, received the support of 14 of the 17 recognised local administration organisations in Chin State, with the exception of Falam, Tedim, Kanpetlet, Matupi and Mindat.

 On 17 May 2024, the National Unity Government and the Chinland Council held an online meeting for the first time.
 Although the details of the meeting were not stated, both parties agreed to hold more meetings in the future.

 Governance

-Chinland's government is divided in three branches — executive, legislative and judiciary — overseen by the Chinland Council, expected to fully establish the three branches by January 2024.
-The executive is expected to include 15 ministries, among which ministries for Defense, Home Affairs, Foreign Affairs and Immigration.
+Chinland's government is divided into three branches — executive, legislative and judiciary — overseen by the Chinland Council, expected to fully establish the three branches by January 2024.
+The executive is expected to include 15 ministries, among which are ministries for Defense, Home Affairs, Foreign Affairs and Immigration.

 The Chinland Constitution also establishes the Chin National Army as the state's only national army.
 Nonetheless, local administrations still maintain their own armed forces, most of them as part of the Chinland Defense Force and organised in the Chin Joint Defense Committee.